VyNas07/VyNas07/README.md

-### Hello, I'm Vyktor Nascimento👋
+## Hello, I'm Vyktor Nascimento👋

-- 🔭 I'm driven by projects, I'm always learning and implementing;
+- 🔭 projects drive me, I'm always learning and implementing;
 - 🌱 I'm studying systems analysis and development at C.E.S.A.R.
 School;
 - ⚡ Fun fact: I'm fascinated by entrepreneurship and the financial market.